Feature Articles: Food, Fitness and Eating Well

 Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

-The new dietary guidelines recommend that Americans use less sodium — 1,500 mg a day for children and the majority of adults.
+The dietary guidelines recommend that Americans use less sodium — 1,500 mg a day for children and the majority of adults.
 Using herbs instead of salt can help us achieve the lower sodium recommendations.

 Many herbs can be grown in a small quantity in a pot, or for more production, in a garden.
 Some herbs can even be grown indoors, given plenty of sunlight and well-drained soil.